Jay-A-McBee/rn-tweet-embed/README.md

 <img src='https://github.com/Jay-A-McBee/rn-tweet-embed/blob/master/naive.png' width='250'>

 Hmm...
 I don't hate this.
 We're rendering a specific tweet - an indisputable fact.
-Unfortunatley, we'll have to know the twitter user's handle (not impossible, but 100% required).
+Unfortunately, we'll have to know the twitter user's handle (not impossible, but 100% required).
 The styling is also off.
-We're clerly in a browser window so it doesn't feel quite right.
+We're clearly in a browser window so it doesn't feel quite right.
 The tweet might get cut off vertically and we don't have an exposed method to measure this DOM node and adjust accordingly. _Dynamically updating height is going to be a concern_.
 Let's keep this impl in our hip pocket - it's ugly and forces us to need more info about the tweet.
 Nevertheless, we got here pretty quickly and, in a pinch, it might work.

 ## Let's do some research